vatsalbhimsariya/Extract_Text_From_Image/README.md

-# Azure OCR Automation Pipeline
+# Azure OCR Automation Pipeline Using Azure And Blob

 This repository sets up a private, automated OCR pipeline using Azure Functions and Azure AI Vision.
 It:
 - Extracts handwritten/printed text from images